cmlykke/rime-liuma/instructions/TUTORIAL.md

 # Liuma's attempt at a solution

-Firs, the goal is to have a shape based input method that is easy to lean.
+First, the goal is to have a shape based input method that is easy to lean.
 Second, you should be able to write all or almost all common characters without having to scroll through a list of candidates.
 For a RIME system, this means that there should be no more than 9 common characters